 - Remove any carbon-based filtration media.
 This will render any medication you use ineffective.

 - Start adding aquarium salt.
 API Aquarium Salt is a popular brand.
 Add 1 rounded tablespoon for every 5 gallons or 0.5 teaspoon for every gallon of aquarium water.
-You should add salt gradually over a 3 to 4-hour period so you don’t shock your fish.
+You should add salt gradually over a 3 to a 4-hour period so you don’t shock your fish.
 The higher salinity makes it less habitable for parasites.

 - You can use medications such as Malachite Green by Kordon and CopperSafe by Mardel.
 These have substances that will kill the parasite during its Tomite free-swimming stage.
 Malachite green can stain your tank though so take out as much decoration you don’t want stained.
 Copper will kill shrimps and snails so do not use this if your betta has shrimps or snails as tank mates.
 Use medication according to the recommended dosage.